 BONUS: Fans can help keep the bugs away, too!
 That is definitely a plus in my book since I HATE the annoying bugs of summer.

-One last way to stay cool on the patio is to get a misting fan instead of just plain fan for your patio.
+One last way to stay cool in the heat on the patio is to get a misting fan instead of just plain fan for your patio.

 A misting fan allows a small amount of water to pass in front of a fan, creating a cooling mist.
 These fans can be handheld, tabletop, or on a stand.
 These are very refreshing on a hot summer’s day!